CERNCDAIC/doconverter/README.md

 A sample of doconverter.ini and logging.conf can be found in the project.

-Possible setup on a Windows machine
+Possible setup on a Windows machine:

 ```
 # Activate appropiate environment
 workon doconverter